Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Overview

 In the second line of Eq.~\eqref{eq:Rlongt} we evaluate the integral by changing coordinates from the $L$ variables $\{ \varepsilon^\prime_n\}$ to the variable $\varepsilon^\prime_{\rm tot}$ and $L-1$ orthogonal coordinates, which we do not specify explicitly; integration on these gives the factor $\rho_{\rm tot}(\varepsilon^\prime_{\rm tot})$, and integration on $\varepsilon^\prime_{\rm tot}$ gives the bandwidth of $\rho_{\rm tot}(\varepsilon^\prime_{\rm tot})$, which is $4L$.
 In this regime the SFF therefore displays a ramp with $K(t) = (2L/\pi)\,t$.

-The approach of $R_X(t)$ to the long-time value given in Eq.~\eqref{eq:Rlongt} is controlled by the time-dependence of the return probability $M_X(\{\omega_n=0\},\{\varepsilon^\prime_n\},t)$ for the many-body energy density.
+The approach of $R_X(t)$ to the long-time value given in Eq.~\eqref{eq:Rlongt} is controlled by the time-dependence of the return probability $M_X(\{\omega_m=0\},\{\varepsilon^\prime_n\},t)$ for the many-body energy density.
 Taking energy dynamics to be diffusive, we show in Sec.~\ref{sec:masteranalytical} that $R_X(t)$ approaches its long-time value from above, on a timescale $L^2/D$, where $D$ is the energy diffusion constant.
-This sets the Thouless time for the system.

 In the intermediate time window, $\lambda^2t \sim 1$, the dominant decompositions $X$ contributing to Eq.~\eqref{eq:SFFdecomp} consist of multiple subsystems, so that $P_X\gg1$ if $L$ is large.
 For this reason, $K(t)$ is strongly enhanced in comparison to its form within the long-time ramp.
-We choose to model $R_X(t)$ in this regime as follows.
-We denote by $w(t)$ the probability that there has been no exchange between a given pair of sites before time $t$, and make the simplifying assumption that this is statistically independent for each pair.
-We also take the factor of $R_X(t)$ in Eq.~\eqref{eq:SFFdecomp} to be simply the probability of the decomposition $X$, and set to unity the ${\cal O}(1)$ constant generated by the integrals on $\{\varepsilon^\prime_n\}$ in Eq.~\eqref{eq:returnprob}.
-Within these approximations, the SFF for a system of $L$ sites with open boundary conditions has the form found previously in Floquet quantum circuits \cite{Chan_PRL}, given by
+To model the behaviour of $K(t)$ in this regime, we construct an approximation to $R_X(t)$ following similar ideas to those used the derivation of Eq.~\eqref{eq:Rlongt}.
+As we now describe, this involves several steps.

+First we introduce the probability ${\cal P}_X(t)$ for the decomposition $X$ to appear at time $t$, averaged over initial conditions.
+This is given by